IKE Platform

 ws:graph — dependency graph

 Print the workspace dependency graph.
-Displays subprojects in topological order with their direct dependencies.
+Displays the members in topological order with their direct dependencies.
 Optional DOT output for Graphviz rendering.

 mvn ws:graph